You are here:

 • Reliable performance in precision manufacturing environments

 Southern Red Oak remains structurally sound and machines well overall.
-However, variability in density and hardness can be slightly more pronounced, which may require closer attention in high-volume or automated applications.
+However, variability in density and hardness can be slightly more pronounced, which may require closer attention in high-volume or automated processing.

 When production efficiency and yield are critical, consistency becomes more than a preference, it becomes a specification decision.